by Lucy Branam

 Author: Lucy Branam

-Lucy Branam lives in Jacksboro, Tennessee.
+Lucy Branam is a young writer who hopes that as she ages, her bio will get longer and more interesting.
+For now, she lives and reads in Jacksboro, Tennessee.
 She graduated from the University of Tennessee and earned a communication graphics technology degree from Pellissippi State in 2017 to chase her dream of graphic designing.
 This is her debut children’s picture book.

 Illustrator: Rogério Coelho